mertvn/vnsorter/README.md

 You should probably try it with a few VNs before using it for your entire downloads folder.
 Recommended usage is to run it twice, first with autoskip, then without.

+You might need to delete leftover (empty) folders manually after moving, depending on how your folders are structured.
 ## Usage

 1. Install Ruby >2.7 [Windows](https://rubyinstaller.org/downloads/) [GNU/Linux](https://www.ruby-lang.org/en/documentation/installation/)